Come explore Cuba, Bali, Turkey, and Brazil with us!

-2. To provide tools that will help people on the trip better understand and appreciate the worldviews of the people of India.
+2. To provide tools that will help people on the trip better understand and appreciate the worldviews of the people in the country being visited.

 3. To facilitate opportunities to contemplate the emotions, inner-knowing and perceptions travelers experience when they encounter the contradictions and mysteries of another culture.

 1. Examining and reflecting on the assumptions and hidden beliefs the travelers hold about the country they are visiting in terms of their values, family orientation, religion, culture, work ethics, the arts, and more.